viccuad/ansible-configs/README.md

 New incarnation of my dotfiles, plus many more.

-For the dotfiles themselves, look at `playbooks/roles/dotfiles/`.
+For the dotfiles themselves, look at the roles being used in the `dotfiles.yml` playbook.

 # Dependencies #